 For reference, RE Botanicals uses an alcohol extraction method with USDA certified organic cane alcohol.
 Palmetto Harmony uses lipid extraction (also called lipid infusion).
 This involves steeping the buds (dried hemp flowers) in organic MCT (coconut) oil before filtration.

 Benefits of USDA Organic Certification for CBD

-While not right for every brand, there are multiple benefits to obtaining USDA Organic certification for companies who are willing to invest the time, effort, and money required to obtain it.
-The USDA Organic seal is one of the most recognized certifications among US consumers and provides another level of assurance to shoppers who may be concerned about the safety of CBD products.
-In addition to assuring that no synthetic fertilizers, pesticides or herbicides have been used in the cultivation of hemp, the USDA organic certification ensures that farmers are using tillage and cultivation practices that maintain or improve the condition of soil and minimize soil erosion through crop rotations, cover crops and the application of plant and animal materials.
-Obtaining USDA Organic certification can also help CBD brands enter retail channels by offering differentiation and a positive environmental and sustainability story as the number of CBD brands continues to explode.
+While not right for every brand, there are multiple benefits to obtaining USDA Organic certification.
+However, this process is most suitable for companies who are willing to invest the time, effort, and money required.
+The USDA Organic seal is one of the most recognized certifications among US consumers as it provides another level of assurance to shoppers who may be concerned about the safety of CBD products.